-Until the end of the 20th century, most of Israel's activity in the Mediterranean occurred in its coastal waters (territorial Sea) up to 12 nautical miles (about 22 km) from the coast.
-However, during the past decade, as a result of the discoveries of natural gas in the Israeli Exclusive Economic Zone (known as economic waters), accelerated activity began in the development of the Israeli maritime space (including drilling, building of facilities and laying of pipeline).
-Israel's maritime space extends over an area of about 27,000 square kilometers, which is larger than Israel's dryland territory.
+Until the end of the 20th century, most of Israel's activity in its coastal waters (territorial waters) in the Mediterranean occurred up to 12 nautical miles (about 22 km) from the coast.
+However, during the past decade, as a result of the discoveries of natural gas in the Israeli Exclusive Economic Zone (EEZ), accelerated activity began in the development of the Israeli maritime domain (including drilling, building of facilities and laying of pipeline).
+Israel's EEZ extends over an area of about 27,000 square kilometers, which is larger than Israel's dryland territory.
 Currently, there is drilling activity at a distance of more than 100 km from the coast in deep water (more than 1,700 meters) and underneath the ocean floor (to a depth of over 6 kilometers).
-This development creates new challenges for Israel, which require not only security, technological and professional adaptations, but also legal ones, which will constitutes the basis for the planning of sustainable policy that will prevent environmental disasters such as that which occurred in the Gulf of Mexico.
+This development creates new challenges for Israel, which involve not only security, technological and policy aspects, but also legal ones, which will constitutes the basis for the planning of sustainable policy that will prevent environmental disasters such as that which occurred in the Gulf of Mexico.

-In contrast to the global trend in recent years, whose goal is the development of integrated marine spatial planningbased on ecosystem-based management and integrated coastal zone management,2 Israeli policy is still primarily sectoral.
+In contrast to the global trend in recent years, whose goal is the development of integrative-spatial maritime policy based on ecosystem-based management and integrated coastal management,2 Israeli policy is still primarily sectoral.
 This